-Sub no Interest Summary of submission Concerned about heights and setbacks No buildings should be allowed to impinge on the heritage look of the street Heights should be in keeping with existing roof lines Parapets should remain outlined against the sky Laneways Don't use laneways for significant vehicle access Overlooking Inappropriate heights impinge upon people's privacy Residential capacity elsewhere Other larger sites in Queens Parade can accommodate the population growth 278 Resident - Walker Street Heritage Proposal to overdevelop in a heritage area is inappropriate 279 Resident - Gold Street Height Why do developers need to go so high?
-Who is benefitting from this extra high housing development?
-Why do we want to block out the sky?
-Affordable housing Is any of this building going to be thoughtful affordable housing?
-Traffic Traffic congestion is already a problem along Queen's Parade.
+Sub no Interest Summary of submission Concerned about heights and setbacks No buildings should be allowed to impinge on the heritage look of the street Heights should be in keeping with existing roof lines Parapets should remain outlined against the sky Laneways Don't use laneways for significant vehicle access Overlooking Inappropriate heights impinge upon people's privacy Residential capacity elsewhere Other larger sites in Queens Parade can accommodate the population growth 278 Resident - Walker Street Heritage Proposal to overdevelop in a heritage area is inappropriate 279 Resident - Gold Street Height • Why do developers need to go so high? • Why do benefitting from this extra high housing development? • Why do we want to block out the sky?
+Affordable housing • Is any of this building going to be thoughtful affordable housing?
+Traffic • Traffic congestion is already a problem along Queen's Parade.
 Why add to it?
 280 Organisation - Protect Fitzroy North Inc. Translation of consultant work Analysis behind Am C231 is welcome and overdue but we have issues with how this has translated into conclusions, especially in Precinct 4 Statement of significance for H0327 in Hansen report is not the full version.
-Height The group has participated in various VCAT settlements around built form of 8-10 storeys at the western end, 14 storeys at the eastern end and 10 storeys on gasworks.
-But mid-rise over heritage shops is beyond the pale and intolerable Urban consolidation Quotes VCAT 1134 (red dof) "we do not consider the demand for additional housingoutweighs all other policies and in the planning scheme relating to heritage for a development of this scale.
+Height The group has participated in various VCAT settlements around built form of 8-10 storeys at the westem end, 14 storeys at the eastern end and 10 storeys on gasworks.
+But mid-rise over heritage shops is beyond the pale and intolerable Quitos VCAT 1134 (red dot) "we do not consider the demand for additional housingoutweighs all other policies and in the planning scheme relating to heritage for a development of this scale.
 Heritage is just as important as the need to accommodate population growth."
-Neighbourhood character Infill thus far in the precinct has been "neighbourhy and mannered" but would welcome controls which would codify this approach as the preferred neighbourhood character Plan Melbourne Plan Melbourne Plan Melbourne makes clear that most growth is focussed on the central city, urban renewal precincts and national employment and innovation clusters.
+Neighbourhood character Infill thus far in the precinct has been "neighbourly and mannered" but would welcome controls which would codify this approach as the preferred neighbourhood character Plan Melbourne Plan Melbourne makes clear that most growth is focussed on the central city, urban renewal precincts and national employment and innovation clusters.
 Support for development in major activity centres rather than neighbourhood centres.
 Mixed use development can lead to residential uses competing with commercial uses and employment opportunities which can lead to loss of commercial land.
 Plan Melbourne doesn't require development in a neighbourhood centre to achieve 20 minute neighbourhoods.
-Queens Parade already delivers that objective.
-Plan Melb states that where centres are well established or communities are seeking to protect the unique character, they should be assisted in determining the desired built form outcomes Housing capacity elsewhere Community is happy to have growth eg gasworks but wants to preserve neighbourhood character.
-Wants heritage recognised when managing growth and change lanes Existing system of laneways is part of a system that protects existing amenity even though it was built long be
+Queens Parade already delivers that where centres are well established or communities are seeking to protect the unique character, they should be assisted in determining the desired built form outcomes <